mgnischor/mgnischor/README.md

 # Welcome!

+> “The whole work of man really seems to consist in nothing but proving to himself every minute that he is a man and not a piano-key!” — Notes from the Underground, Fyodor Dostoyevsky

 Graduated in Computer Engineering from UNINTER, post-graduated in Business Engineering from UNINTER and post-graduated in Distributed Software Architecture from PUC MINAS.
 Has 13 years of experience in the area of ​​information technology, with experience in the areas of infrastructure, support, management, governance, development and operations.
 Has extensive experience and ease in teaching.
 Currently works in the area of ​​software development.<br />

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=mgnischor&show_icons=true&theme=radical&show=reviews,prs_merged,prs_merged_percentage&hide=contribs&card_width=465)<br />